reneaas/matematikk_r1/_sources/book/derivasjon/anvendelser_av_derivasjon/oppgaver.md

 Et rektangel har hjørnene $(0, 0)$ og $(0, a)$ og $(a, f(a))$ og $(0, f(a))$.

-Bestem $a$ slik at arealet av rektangelet er minst mulig.
+Bestem $a$ slik at arealet av rektangelet er størst mulig.

 :::{plot}